ceres-solver/ceres-solver/docs/source/modeling.rst

 .. function:: void Problem::RemoveResidualBlock(ResidualBlockId residual_block)

+   Remove a residual block from the problem.
+Any parameters that the residual block depends on are not removed.
+The cost and loss functions for the residual block will not get deleted immediately; won't happen until the problem itself is deleted.

+   **WARNING:** Removing a residual or parameter block will destroy the implicit ordering, rendering the jacobian or residuals returned from the solver uninterpretable.
+If you depend on the evaluated jacobian, do not use remove!
+This may change in a future release.
+   Hold the indicated parameter block constant during optimization.

+.. function:: void Problem::RemoveParameterBlock(double* values)

    Remove a parameter block from the problem.
 The parameterization of the parameter block, if it exists, will persist until the deletion of the problem (similar to cost/loss functions in residual block